-To investigate the effect of increased lamellar spacing on creep behavior, a previously heat-treated sample (700 °C for 300 h) with a coarser average lamellar spacing of 760 \pm 150 nm was tested.
-Fig. 4a compares the creep behavior of this sample with that for the as-cast material with a finer average lamellar spacing of 380 \pm 40 nm.
-A careful examination of Fig. 4a confirms that in the early stages of the experiment (roughly within the first percent of strain), the heat-treated microstructure creeps at a faster rate than does the as-cast material; however, at larger strains (and beyond the minimum in creep rate in Fig. 4a), the creep rates converge and the effect of lamellar spacing on creep rate gradually diminishes.
-This suggests that changes in average lamellar spacing due to coarsening are unlikely to be the primary cause for the degradation in creep response beyond the minimum creep rate noted in Fig. 4a.
+To investigate the effect of increasing lamellar spacing on creep behavior, a previously heat-treated sample (700 °C for 300 h) with a coarser average lamellar spacing of 760 ± 150 nm was tested.
+Figure 4a compares the creep behavior of this sample with that for the as-cast material with a finer average lamellar spacing of 380 ± 40 nm.
+A careful examination of Figure 4a confirms that in the early stages of the experiment (roughly within the first percent of strain), the heat-treated microstructure creeps at a faster rate than does the as-cast material which has roughly half the former average lamellar spacing; however, at larger strains (and beyond the minimum in creep rate in Figure 4a), the creep rates converge and the effect of lamellar spacing on creep rate gradually diminishes.
+This suggests that changes in average lamellar spacing due to coarsening are unlikely to be the primary cause for the degradation in creep response beyond the minimum creep rate noted in Figure 4a.

-An additional experiment was conducted to more vividly demonstrate that increases in average lamellar spacing only have marginal (if any) influence on the accelerated creep response beyond the minimum creep rate.
-We used a single specimen that was initially in the as-cast state, to eliminate inevitable variations in the initial microstructure when multiple specimens are used.
-Here, the sample was first loaded at 700 °C and 100 MPa and allowed to reach the minimum strain rate of 2×10^{-7} s-1 (Fig. 4b) which is in good agreement with the minimum strain rate previously observed in the as-cast condition in Fig. 2a.
+An additional experiment was conducted to more vividly demonstrate that increases in average lamellar spacing have only marginal (if any) influence on the accelerated creep response beyond the minimum creep rate by using a single specimen that was initially in the as-cast state.
+In doing so, inevitable variations of the initial microstructures in different specimens can be excluded.
+Here the sample was first loaded at 700 °C and 100 MPa and allowed to reach the minimum strain rate of $2 \cdot 10^{-7}$ s-1 (Figure 4b) which is in good agreement with the minimum strain rate previously observed in the as-cast condition in Figure 2a.
 The sample was then unloaded and allowed to isothermally coarsen for 20 h at this test temperature (note that the total plastic strain at the minimum strain rate is small and will not affect the coarsening rate appreciably).
 Following that, it was reloaded to 100 MPa and strain evolution was again monitored as a function of time.
-The results are shown for this second step in Fig. 4b as well.
+The results are shown for this second step in Figure 4b as well.
 A second minimum is noted beyond which the strain rate increases again.
 The occurrence of a minimum in the second loading step is puzzling.
 It suggests that during the isothermal coarsening, the structure must have recovered and subsequent loading enables it to harden.
-However, considering that the measured global plastic strain is less than one percent at the minimum strain rate (Fig. 4a), this is unlikely unless there is significant plastic strain partitioning between the two phases - i.e. one phase plastically deforms in the early stages while the other is elastic and the plastically deforming phase recovers during the intermittent anneal; this hypothesis remains to be verified.
+However, considering that the measured global plastic strain is less than one percent at the minimum strain rate (Figure 4a), this is unlikely unless there is significant plastic strain partitioning between the two phases - i.e. one phase plastically deforms in the early stages while the other is elastic and the plastically deforming phase recovers during the intermittent anneal; this hypothesis remains to be verified.

-Returning to Fig. 4b, a dashed line is incorporated that depicts what should have happened if the initial loading had not been interrupted at the minimum strain rate and creep had continued in accordance with Fig. 2b.
-The 20 h exposure to 700 °C following the initial loading should result in an average lamellar spacing of the order of \sim 520 nm (Fig. 3) as compared to 379 nm for the as-cast condition.
+Returning to Figure 4b, a dashed line is incorporated that depicts what should have happened if the initial loading had not been interrupted at the minimum strain rate and creep had continued in accordance with Figure 2b.
+The 20 h exposure to 700 °C following the initial loading should result in an average lamellar spacing of the order of ~520 nm (Figure 3) as compared to 379 nm for the as-cast condition.
 If coarsening was the decisive factor controlling strain rate evolution beyond the minimum, reloading should result in a strain rate evolution that is coincident with this extrapolation.